-As briefly discussed in Section 1, economic theory cannot provide a clear-cut answer to the question of the employment effect of technological change; therefore attention should be turned to empirical analysis.
+As briefly discussed in the Introduction, economic theory cannot provide a clear-cut answer to the question of the employment effect of technological change; therefore attention should be turned to empirical analysis.
 However, this is not an easy task.
 Firstly, the microeconometric specification of the employment equation has to take into account the sticky and path-dependent nature of a firm's demand for labour (due to institutional factors such labour protection and high adjustment costs in hiring and firing) and the possible negative impact of wage dynamics.
 These considerations call for a dynamic (autoregressive) specification of a firm's employment dynamics and for the inclusion of a variable measuring the cost of labour as perceived by the investigated firm (see the specification introduced below).

 Secondly, the investigation of the relationship between technological change and employment at the firm level may imply both a 'pessimistic' and an 'optimistic' bias one should be aware of.
-Starting with the former, it is important to note that microeconometric analyses fully capture the direct labor-saving effect of innovation at the level of the firm, whilst only partially taking into account all the compensation mechanisms briefly discussed in Section 1 (in fact, price and income effects operate within the innovating firm but they also leak out in favour of other firms and sectors).
-This 'pessimistic' bias makes it more likely that a negative employment impact of innovation.
+Starting with the former, it is important to note that microeconometric analyses fully capture the direct labor-saving effect of innovation at the level of the firm, whilst only partially taking into account all the compensation mechanisms briefly discussed in the Introduction (in fact, price and income effects operate within the innovating firm but they also leak out in favour of other firms and sectors).
+This 'pessimistic' bias makes it more likely that a negative employment impact of innovation will be found, especially when a firm is characterized by the prevalence of process innovation.
 In this paper, the adopted measure of technological change (R&D) minimizes the likelihood of this particular bias, since - as discussed above - R&D expenditures are more closely linked to product than to process innovation.